ibnuda/fpmortals/manuscript/complete.md

     } yield code
 ~~~~~~~~

-We could even combine this with the `ReaderT` traces and get structured logs.

 Kita juga bisa menggabungkannya dengan bekas jejak dari `ReaderT` untuk mendapatkan
 log terstruktur.

-The caller can recover the logs with `.written` and do something with them.

 Pemanggil dapat mengembalikan log dengan menggunakan `.written` dan bebas melakukan
 apapun dengannya.

-However, there is a strong argument that logging deserves its own algebra.
-The
-log level is often needed at the point of creation for performance reasons and
-writing out the logs is typically managed at the application level rather than
-something each component needs to be concerned about.

 Namun, ada sebuah argumen kuat yang menyatakan bahwa pencatatan log berhak mendapatkan
 aljabarnya sendiri.
 Pembagian tingkat log seringkali dibutuhkan dengan alasan performa.
 Dan sering kali, penulisan log dilakukan pada tingkat aplikasi, bukan pada komponen.

-The `W` in `WriterT` has a `Monoid`, allowing us to journal any kind of
-*monoidic* calculation as a secondary value along with our primary program.
-For
-example, counting the number of times we do something, building up an
-explanation of a calculation, or building up a `TradeTemplate` for a new trade
-while we price it.

 `W` pada `WriterT` mempunyai sebuah `Monoid` yang memperkenankan kita untuk
 mencatat semua jenis kalkulasi *monoidik* sebagai nilai sekunder bersamaan dengan
 program utama kita.
 Sebagai contoh, menghitung berapa kali kita melakukan sesuatu,
 membangun sebuah penjelasan dari sebuah kalkulasi, ataupun membangun sebuah
 `TradeTemplate` untuk *trade* (lol, help) baru saat kita menakar harganya.

-A popular specialisation of `WriterT` is when the monad is `Id`, meaning the
-underlying `run` value is just a simple tuple `(W, A)`.

 Spesialisasi yang populer dari `WriterT` adalah saat monad yang digunakan adalah
 `Id`, yang juga berarti bahwa nilai `run` yang melandasinya hanyalah merupakan